-Dr. Jonathan Stine is an internationally recognized liver expert with a research and clinical focus on nonalcoholic fatty liver disease, exercise, coagulation disorders unique to liver disease, liver cancer and liver transplantation.
-He has authored more than 60 peer-reviewed papers, including multinational consensus guidelines, and several book chapters.
+Dr. Jonathan Stine is an internationally recognized liver expert with a research and clinical focus on nonalcoholic fatty liver disease and exercise.
+He has authored more than 70 peer-reviewed papers, including multinational consensus guidelines, and several book chapters.
 Stine is the recipient of multiple research grants and awards from the American Association for the Study of Liver Diseases, American Cancer Society and National Institutes of Health.
-He has held continuous research grant funding since starting his faculty position in 2017 and serves on the editorial board for several leading hepatology journals.
+He has been a study investigator on over 20 nonalcoholic fatty liver disease clinical trials and is on the editorial board for several leading hepatology journals.
 Stine is the nonalcoholic fatty liver disease consultant to the American College of Sports Medicine’s Exercise is Medicine initiative.
 He is also a member of the Global Liver Institute’s NASH and Lifestyle councils.

 In addition to his scholarly work, Dr. Stine is an Associate Professor of Medicine and Public Health Sciences at Penn State Health Milton S. Hershey Medical Center, where he is also serves a transplant hepatologist and research director for Penn State Health Liver Center.
 Stine is also founding member of the Multinational Exercise Training Cures NAFLD (METCoN) Consortium.
 He is also a core faculty member of The ONE Group (Oncology – Nutrition – Exercise).